ergogen/ergogen/README.md

 ## Getting Started

+**NOTE:** Ergogen v4 makes a few breaking changes to the format.
+This makes the documentation for Ergogen and many examples available on the net somewhat obsolete.
+Rest assured that a complete documentation rewrite is underway to address this (preview at https://deploy-preview-12--ergogen.netlify.app/ , but it's mostly just for preprocessing and points for now).
+Until this matures, your best bet is relying on the community-driven migration guide ( https://github.com/tsteffek/Ergogen-V4-Migration-Guide ).
+Also, I hear there'll soon be a series of blog posts detailing the creation process of a complete keyboard using ergogen v4, so stay tuned for that as well.
+Also also, joining our Discord can get you many helpful answers in the meantime, should you get stuck ( http://discord.ergogen.xyz ).

 Until there's a proper "Getting started" guide, try getting acquainted with **Ergogen** by following these steps in order:

 <br>